 - 1. The fieldwork site shall be approved by the appropriate accrediting agencies or meet equivalent standards. - 2.
 The responsibilities of each fieldwork site shall be clearly documented and accessible to all personnel and students on request.
-Examples of this documentation include letters, contracts, and memorandum of understanding or fieldwork site data forms. - 3.
-Objectives for the fieldwork experience shall be: - 3.1 developed as a result of collaboration between the academic and the program fieldwork educator during by on-site visits, formal and informal communication, and the AOTA evaluation of the student experience by the fieldwork educator. - 3.2 communicated to the student. - 4.
-Fieldwork shall be conducted in settings that are able to meet the needs of the students by providing clinical application of the principles, theories, and techniques learned in the academic setting. - 5.
+This documentation will include current memorandum of understanding or contracts, fieldwork site data forms, agreements to comply with all site requirements, maintaining site objectives and site data and communicating this information to the student through email attachments or access to the documentation. - 3.
+Objectives for the fieldwork experience shall be:

+3.1 developed with collaboration between the academic and the program fieldwork educator prior to student assignment, during by on-site visits, formal and informal communication, and the AOTA evaluation of the student experience by the fieldwork educator.

+3.2 communicated to the student through email attachments or access to the documentation.

+- 4. Fieldwork shall be conducted in settings that are able to meet the needs of the students by providing clinical application of the principles, theories, and techniques learned in the academic setting and provide formal evaluate of student performance. - 5.
 The ratio of students to fieldwork educators and the ratio of personnel to patient/client shall be adequate to ensure proper supervision and assessment of student skills to meet the fieldwork objectives while ensuring optimal patient care. - 6.
-Registered and licensed occupational therapists or certified occupational therapy practitioners with a minimum of one year experience in the practice setting will be made available for student supervision. - 7.
-Fieldwork sites shall demonstrate ethical and humanistic practices that are consistent with the program including the consideration of all factors influencing occupation.
+Registered and licensed occupational therapists or certified occupational therapy practitioners with a minimum of one-year experience in the practice setting will be made available for student supervision. - 7.
+Fieldwork sites shall demonstrate ethical and humanistic practices that are consistent with the program including the consideration of all factors influencing occupation such as psychosocial factors influencing engagement in occupation.